The Thing (1982 film): Legacy

-Critical reassessment
+Retrospective reassessment

 In the years following its release, critics and fans have reevaluated The Thing as a milestone of the horror genre.
-A prescient review by Peter Nicholls in 1992 called The Thing "a black, memorable film [that] may yet be seen as a classic".
+A prescient review by Peter Nicholls in 1992 called The Thing "a bleak, memorable film [that] may yet be seen as a classic".
 It has been called one of the best films directed by Carpenter.
 John Kenneth Muir called it "Carpenter's most accomplished and underrated directorial effort", and critic Matt Zoller Seitz said it "is one of the greatest and most elegantly constructed B-movies ever made".

 Trace Thurman described it as one of the best films ever, and in 2008, Empire magazine selected it as one of The 500 Greatest Movies of All Time, at number 289, calling it "a peerless masterpiece of relentless suspense, retina-wrecking visual excess and outright, nihilistic terror".
 It is now considered to be one of the greatest horror films ever made, and a classic of the genre.
 Several publications have called it one of the best films of 1982, including Filmsite.org, Film.com, and Entertainment Weekly.
 Muir called it "the best science fiction-horror film of 1982, an incredibly competitive year, and perhaps even the best genre motion picture of the decade".
 Complex named it the ninth-best of the decade, calling it the "greatest genre remake of all time".
-Numerous publications have ranked it as one of the best science fiction films, including number four by IGN (2016); number 12 by Thrillist (2018); number 17 by GamesRadar+ (2018); number 31 by Paste (2018); number 32 by Esquire (2015) and Popular Mechanics (2017); and number 76 by Rotten Tomatoes (2017) based on its average review score.
+Numerous publications have ranked it as one of the best science fiction films, including number four by IGN (2016); number 11 by Rotten Tomatoes (2024); number 12 by Thrillist (2018); number 17 by GamesRadar+ (2018); number 31 by Paste (2018); number 32 by Esquire (2015) and Popular Mechanics (2017).